onap/dcaegen2/docs/sections/installation_oom.rst

   * kube2msb
   * dcae-config-binding-service
   * dcae-db
+  * dcae-mongodb

-Once started, the DCAE bootstrap service will call Cloudify Manager to deploy a series of blueprints which specify the additional DCAE R4 components.
+Once started, the DCAE bootstrap service will call Cloudify Manager to deploy a series of blueprints which specify the additional DCAE microservice components.
 These blueprints use the DCAE Kubernetes plugin (``k8splugin``) to deploy Docker images into the ONAP Kubernetes cluster.
 For each component, the plugin creates a Kubernetes deployment and other Kubernetes resources (services, volumes, logging sidecar, etc.)